keeping

 Art in the Garden has roots in the Historic House, occupied by the Arts Council of Fairfax County prior to 1990.
 When the Council left, there were not enough employees to keep the house open, and then-Park Authority Board member Dorothy Norpel asked the Park Manager if she could run it, staffing it with volunteers.
 “She said, ‘yes!’ and gave me the key", Ms. Norpel said.

-The Arts Council had installed track lighting, so she decided to start her own art program, named “Art in the Garden,” displaying mostly art of flora and fauna nature, in keeping with the park’s mission.
+The Arts Council had installed track lighting, so she decided to start her own art program, named “Art in the Garden,” displaying mostly art of flora, fauna, and nature, in keeping with the park’s mission.
 “We were not very good in the beginning,” she said, “but got better and better over time.”
-Other organizations such as the National Arboretum called her asking for advice on starting their own program.
+Other organizations, such as the National Arboretum, contacted her to ask for advice on starting their own program.

 Ms. Norpel wanted a gift shop; with no funds to buy anything for the shop, garden clubs provided items for sale, sold on commission.
 This continued until 1994, when the Historic House was condemned and closed, until, at Ms. Norpel’s urging, county funds were identified to repair.
 The new Horticulture Center was built and was dedicated, along with the re-dedication of the Historic House, in 1995.